Daniele95/PacsInterfaceMarzo/README.txt

 # keytool -import -file rama.cert -keystore trust.jks -alias rama

+We now have a keystore, containing public key (for the client) and private key (for the server), plust a trust store, containing a certificate, given to the server, which certifies the authenticity of the client.
+Assign them to the dcm4che server in ae.properties.
-now we have the certificates for the dcm4che server.
-To put them inside our program (in the configuration) we need them in .p12 format:
+To put the public key inside our client program (in the configuration) we need them in .p12 format:

 # keytool -importkeystore -srckeystore mySrvKeystore -destkeystore mySrvKeystore.p12 -srcstoretype JKS -deststoretype PKCS12

+Now select the created file in the configurator.

+ADDING THE FO-DICOM SOURCE TO YOUR PROJECT-------------------------------------------------------------------- Fo-Dicom is a very good library on which this library is based.
+This library actually references the NuGet Package.
+To add the source from github, first download it.

+add the following project to your visual studio solution: fo-dicom\Platform\Desktop\DICOM.Desktop.csproj

+add to your solution also the Shared Project: fo-dicom\DICOM\DICOM.Shared.shproj

+reference chain: your project must reference DICOM.Desktop, DICOM.Desktop must reference DICOM.Shared